thurloat/thurloat.github.com/posts/2012-01-17-backbone-sync-models-and-views.rst

         @

-There are many problems with the code above for keeping the form and model in sync with eachother.
+There are many problems with the code above for keeping the form and model in sync with each other.
 To name a few:

 - It's unclear which Model fields are bound to which form elements
 - Lots of repetitive code
-- Refactoring becomes a nightmare, jQuery seleectors all over the code
+- Refactoring becomes a nightmare, jQuery selectors all over the code
-- What if you don't want to propogate ALL changes on a model? only certain fields? the boiler plate for this starts growing very quickly.
+- What if you don't want to propagate ALL changes on a model? only certain fields? the boiler plate for this starts growing very quickly.

-Not only does the code contain the afforementioned issues, but it doesn't really follow the backbone paradigm of defining selectors for events during the View's declaration.
+Not only does the code contain the aforementioned issues, but it doesn't really follow the backbone paradigm of defining selectors for events during the View's declaration.